 - Up to 60 8-foot chemical fume hoods and 7 large electron microscopes housed in specially designed vibration and radiation isolated rooms

 - Two large seminar rooms with movable walls to accommodate a large range of events.
 Rooms 101 and 102 can accommodate up to 98 and 64 occupants, respectively, and are available to the USC community for bioscience-related events.
-Submit a reservation request here.
+Submit reservation requests to email@example.com.

 Building users can access manuals for shared equipment, building specific SOPs and emergency procedures, floor plans and more at the Google Drive Team website.